airbytehq/airbyte/docs/integrations/sources/google-analytics-data-api.md

 ]
 ```

-- Both `pivots` and `cohortSpec` are optional properties.
+- Both `cohortSpec` and `pivots` are optional properties.
 For detailed descriptions of the `cohortSpec` and the `pivots` objects, refer to the official documentation [here](https://developers.google.com/analytics/devguides/reporting/data/v1/rest/v1beta/CohortSpec) and [here](https://developers.google.com/analytics/devguides/reporting/data/v1/rest/v1beta/Pivot).
-- To enable Incremental sync for Custom reports, you must include the `date` dimension (except for custom Cohort reports).
+- If you want to enable Incremental sync for Custom reports, you _must_ include the `date` dimension within your query.
+The only exception to this requirement is for custom Cohort reports.

 ### Data Sampling and Data Request Intervals